What is the Catholic Church and what do we believe?

 We are a community of believers who span the globe – our very name, “catholic,” means universal.
 We are members of smaller faith communities called parishes – you will find a list of local parishes at the top bar of this website.

-Our core beliefs are summed up in our Creed – which you can read here.
-(LINK CREED IN CATHOLIC RESOURCES)
+Our core beliefs are summed up in our Creed – which you can read here - The Nicene Creed

 We are the original Christian Church, which began when Jesus himself said to the Apostle Peter, “You are the rock on which I will build my church.
 The gates of hell will not prevail against it.”
 Every pope since then has been part of an unbroken line of succession since Peter, the first pope.

 Early in the history of the Church, there was the belief that when Jesus said at the Last Supper, “Take this and eat – this is my body; take this and drink – this is my blood,” he was giving us the gift of his real presence in the form of bread and wine.
 We call this the Eucharist – a name that comes from the Greek word for thanksgiving.
 The Catholic Mass is a Eucharistic celebration and a celebration of God’s word in Scriptures.